What Is Polyaspartic Flooring?

 Additionally, they can also be installed in near freezing and very high temperatures making them suitable for installation all year round.

-The coating can also be used in customized decorative finishes to suit specific facilities’ flooring needs.
+The coating can also be used in customized decorative epoxy floor finishes to suit specific facilities’ flooring needs.
 They can be tinted with special colorants, decorative epoxy flooring, or colored quartz blends that are exceptionally aesthetically pleasing.

 A Touch of Safety For Your Flooring System